Ipotrick/Daxa/wiki/Tutorial.md

 command_list.complete();
 ```

-We then issue a image clear.
+We then issue an image clear.
 It is possible to also set the image layout in this command, but there is a default image layout, which is `TRANSFER_DST_OPTIMAL`, the one we transition the layout to earlier.
 After that, we transition the image layout to present optimal, as we will present the image after these commands are done.
 In the end we complete the command list.
 After this the command list is considered constant and no more commands can be recorded into that list.
 It is required that all submitted command lists are completed before submission.